KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 1, Introduction.md

 These options are already quite cool of course, but if you eg.

-    want to get a quick visual impression of all the masterpieces together at a glance all pm.
-Download 10,000 images from the (59) royalty-free masterpieces in various resolutions want to have the masterpieces in PDF format want to search the images of the masterpieces for content (what can be seen on it?) want to request a list of all highlights and / or the above-mentioned browse indexes as CSV, XMl or JSON want to get an overarching overview of which authors, makers, publishers, printers, illustrators, translators, owners, collectors, locations, etc. are involved in the masterpieces want to make data visualisations of our masterpieces (timeline, cards, etc.) want ready-to-use Python / PHP / Ruby scripts to be able to process our masterpieces in other products & services want to publish the metadata of the masterpieces as Linked Open Data
+- want to get a quick visual impression of all the masterpieces together at a glance
+- all pm.
+Download 10,000 images from the (59) royalty-free masterpieces in various resolutions
+- want to have the masterpieces in PDF format
+- want to search the images of the masterpieces for content (what can be seen on it?)
+- want to request a list of all highlights and / or the above-mentioned browse indexes as CSV, XMl or JSON
+- want to get an overarching overview of which authors, makers, publishers, printers, illustrators, translators, owners, collectors, locations, etc. are involved in the masterpieces
+- want to make data visualisations of our masterpieces (timeline, cards, etc.)
+- want ready-to-use Python / PHP / Ruby scripts to be able to process our masterpieces in other products & services
+- want to publish the metadata of the masterpieces as Linked Open Data

 … dan kwam je in de meeste gevallen van een koude kermis thuis.
 Maar dankzij het Toptukkenproject kunnen dat soort dingen – en veel, veel meer - nu opeens wél heel makkelijk.
 … Then in most cases you came home from a rude awakening.
 But thanks to the Toptukken project, things like that - and much, much more - can now suddenly become very easy.

-Wat is er nieuw?
-What's new?
+##What's new?

 In de volgende vier Plein-berichten wil ik de komende tijd al deze nieuwe mogelijkheden met jullie delen, steeds ongeveer 10 per bericht, om het enigszins behapbaar te houden.
 Hier meteen Deel 2, waarin ik allerlei handige overzichten voor alle 70 topstukken samen bespreek.
 In the next four Plein messages I want to share all these new possibilities with you in the coming period, each time about 10 per message, to keep it somewhat manageable.
 Right here Part 2, in which I discuss all kinds of useful overviews for all 70 masterpieces together.